-The registration of an application complying with all requirements may, however, be delayed where the products in which the design is intended to be incorporated, or to which it is intended to be applied, were not indicated by reference to the list of products included in DesignClass (see paragraph 6.1.4.2), the product indication database on the Office's website.
+However, even though an application complies with all requirements, it may be delayed if the products in which the design is intended to be incorporated, or to which it is intended to be applied, were not indicated by reference to the list of products included in DesignClass (see paragraph 6.1.4.2), the product indication database on the Office's website.
 In such a case, the indication of the products may have to be sent for translation into the official languages of the European Union (see paragraph 6.1.4.4 below).